rossanthony/panthor-skeleton/README.md

 How to install:

 1. Clone this repository.
+2. Run `composer install`.
-2. Setup an NGINX virtual host and point it to `public/index.php`.
+3. Setup an NGINX virtual host and point it to `public/index.php`.
-3. Load the site and check out some of the sample pages.
+4. Load the site and check out some of the sample pages.

 Please see [ql/mcp-panthor](https://github.com/quickenloans-mcp/mcp-panthor) for full documentation.